 ITU World Triathlon Leeds race tips

-Want to smash the new course at the ITU World Triathlon Leeds on 10-11 June?
+Want to smash the age-grouper course at the ITU World Triathlon Leeds on 9-10 June?
 Coach Simon Ward shares his tips for training and race day

-The Columbia Threadneedle World Triathlon Leeds is in its second year with a new age-group course, where, if you pace yourself smartly, you can race like the elites all the way to your blue-carpet finish.
+The ITU World Triathlon Leeds is in its third year with a great course, where, if you pace yourself smartly, you can race like the elites all the way to your blue-carpet finish.

 Coming out of transition and onto the bike you have to gain 30m in the first km to hit the road, so leave your bike in the small chainring to exit and climb smoothly.
 There’s a couple of downhills, such as the long and wide Stonegate Road, so you need to be comfortable descending fast.
 When you turn it’s then a long, sustained effort for a mile or two back up the hill, so get your gearing right before the turn points to accelerate away without losing speed and momentum (see training sessions 3 & 4).